roqeyl/DataScienceJourney/README.md

 ## Credit to: Alex Freeberg (Alex the Analyst) [FREE DATA ANALYST BOOTCAMP on YouTube](https://www.youtube.com/playlist?list=PLUaB-1hjhk8FE_XZ87vPPSfHqb6OcM0cF)

 ### 1. 30/08/2025
-I started my journey by reading **[Katie Huang's](https://github.com/katiehuangx/Transition-into-Data-Analytics)** on how she transition from an Accountant into a Data Engineer.
+I started my journey by reading **@katiehuangx** on how she transition from an Accountant into a Data Engineer.
 So from her journey I've decided to study the basics of the Data Analysis from Alex's Youtube video on **SQL, Excel, Tableau, Power BI, and Python** through his free bootcamp playlist.

 As of now I've made progress by learning about the Basic SQL knowledge while following the tutorial as shown by Alex, which includes the Select statement, Where clause, Group By & Order By, Having vs Where and Limit & Aliasing.